Classifying spaces and the Lascar group: Introduction

-\paragraph{Applications.} We develop a few applications of this perspective: \begin{enumerate} \item We deduce an alternative proof of the invariance of the Lascar group from the choice of $\bbU$.
-In particular, we obtain weak conditions on a model $\bbU$ such that $\Gal_L(T,\bbU) = \Gal_L(T)$, strengthening a theorem of \cite{resplendent}.
-We also provide an alternate proof of the usual cardinality bound $|\Gal_L(T)| \leq 2^{|T|}$. \item The result provides alternative tools to compute Lascar groups of several familiar theories easily. \item The space $|\Mod(T)|$, up to homotopy equivalence, is an invariant of the theory $T$.
-We may ask whether every homotopy type is realized as $|\Mod(T)|$ for a first-order theory $T$.
-We do not know the answer to this question, but we present evidence in both directions: \begin{itemize} \item On the one hand, the known ``purely categorical" properties shared by all elementary classes $\Mod(T)$ are nicely summarized in the statement that $\Mod(T)$ is an abstract elementary class (AEC) with amalgamation.
-We construct, for each homotopy type $X$ and regular cardinal $\kappa$, a finitely-accessible AEC $\calC$ with amalgamation for $\kappa$-presentable objects such that $|\calC| \simeq X$. \item On the other hand, in all the examples of elementary classes $\Mod(T)$ which we can characterize completely, $|\Mod(T)|$ satisfies the restrictive condition of being \emph{aspherical}: its higher homotopy groups vanish. \end{itemize} \end{enumerate}
+\paragraph{Applications.} We develop a few applications of this perspective: \begin{enumerate} \item In Section \ref{sec:lascfund}, we deduce an alternative proof of the invariance of the Lascar group from the choice of $\bbU$, see Corollary \ref{cor:lascar-bounded}.
+In particular, we obtain weak conditions on a model $\bbU$ such that $\Gal_L(T,\bbU) \cong \Gal_L(T)$, recovering a theorem of \cite{resplendent} (for the notation $\Gal_L(T,\bbU)$, see Definition \ref{def:lascar-group}).
+We also provide an alternate proof of the usual cardinality bound $|\Gal_L(T)| \leq 2^{|T|}$ (Corollary \ref{cor:lascar-size}). \item In Section \ref{sec:examples}, we use the results of the previous section to compute the Lascar groups of several familiar theories using homotopy-theoretic techniques. \item The space $|\Mod(T)|$, up to homotopy equivalence, is an invariant of the theory $T$.
+Since a classifying space is always a CW complex, for the paper, we use the term homotopy type to mean homotopy type of a CW complex.
+One may ask whether every homotopy type is realized as $|\Mod(T)|$ for a first-order theory $T$.
+Though we do not know the answer to this question, Section \ref{sec:higher-hty} presents evidence for both an affirmative and negative answer: \begin{itemize} \item On the one hand, the known ``purely categorical" properties shared by all elementary classes $\Mod(T)$ are nicely summarized in the statement that $\Mod(T)$ is an Abstract Elementary Class (AEC) with amalgamation.
+We construct, (Theorem \ref{thm:aechty}) for each CW complex $X$ and regular cardinal $\kappa$, an AEC $\calC$ with amalgamation for $\kappa$-presentable objects such that $|\calC| \simeq X$.
+In a parallel work \cite{campion-ye}, we will provide an alternate construction which realizes the homotopy type of $X$ as $|\calC|$ where $\calC$ is an AEC with amalgamation for \emph{all} objects and no maximal models. \item On the other hand, in all the examples of finitary first-order theories $T$ for which we have characterized the homotopy type of $|\Mod(T)|$ in Section \ref{sec:examples}, the space $|\Mod(T)|$ satisfies the restrictive condition of being \emph{aspherical}, meaning its higher homotopy groups vanish. \end{itemize} \end{enumerate}

+\paragraph{Questions for Future Work.} Given the fact that one can identify $\Gal_L(T)$ canonically as $\pi_1(|\Mod(T)|)$, it would be interesting to see if the original work of Lascar in \cite{lascar} can be restated in homotopy-theoretic language.